maxamed1st/inboxassist/docs/architecture.md

 **Database tables:** `connections`, `users`, `messages`

 **Notes**
-- Connection sends link to user for email authentication and credit purchase
+- Connections sends link to user for email authentication and credit purchase
 - User decides if they want to purge chats, emails or both

 ---